Battle of Kandalur Salai: Fall of Kandalur

+Following the fall of Kandalur, Chola inscriptions started appearing in southern Travancore from the 8th regnal year onward, beginning with the Darshanankoppu record.
+However, Chola records in the Pandya country appear only two years later, suggesting that southern Travancore may have come under Chola control before the Pandya country did (the capture of the Pandya ruler Amarabhujanga is famously recorded in the Tiruvalangadu Plates).
+The accounts in the Tiruvalangadu Plates suggest that the Cholas conducted multiple campaigns in the region.

-Chengam hero stone inscription
+Chengam inscription

-A hero stone inscription, dated to the 14th regnal year of Rajaraja I, was unearthed from Chengam, Tiruvannamalai in November, 2009.
-It supports the view that a military engagement indeed took place at Kandalur.
-It has a eulogy that talks about Rajaraja I, "who defeated the Nolambas, the Gangas and the Vengai Nadu", "beheading the Malai Alarkal of Kandalur Salai".
-According to the newspaper report, it also describes that Rajaraja I built a mantapa platform there, that he [Rajaraja I] split in two a naval vessel belonging to the Chera king and that he destroyed a number of "boats".
+A hero-stone inscription, dated to the 14th regnal year of Rajaraja I, was unearthed at Chengam in Thiruvannamalai in November 2009.
+It supports the view that a military engagement did indeed take place at Kandalur.
+The inscription contains a eulogy describing Rajaraja I as having "beheaded the Malai Alarkal of Kandalur Salai".
+According to the newspaper report, it also states that Rajaraja I built a mantapa platform there, split in two a naval vessel belonging to the Chera king, and destroyed a number of "boats".